Special Educational Needs

 Additional support in the form of literacy, maths, speech and language or social and emotional work may take place in a small group or one to one with a teaching assistant if necessary.

-Provision is reviewed regularly and amended as needed in order to provide the best support possible in accordance with the SEN Code of Practice 2015.
+Provision is reviewed regularly and amended as needed in order to provide the best support possible in accordance with the SEND Code of Practice 2015.

 How is the effectiveness of provision for children with Special Educational Needs and/or Disabilities evaluated?